trongle/kscript-dockernized/README.md

 - `-i` is `docker run` option stands for interaction which used in this case for accept input (println("Hello Kotlin") is an input) into container.
 - `--rm` is `docker run` option which mean remove container after done run it.

-Some `docker run` options will help in case you want to run it more effectily:
+Some `docker run` options will help in case you want to run it more effectively:
 - `-v [MOUNT]:[PATH_TO_CONTAINER_DIRECTORY]`: bind a mount with [MOUNT] name to the [PATH_TO_CONTAINER_DIRECTORY].
 Useful for cache kscript compiled dependencies.
 - `-v [PATH_TO_SOURCE_CODE]:[PATH_TO_CONTAINER_DIRECTORY]`: set [PATH_TO_CONTAINER_DIRECTORY] sync with [PATH_TO_CONTAINER_DIRECTORY] so change from your source code on the host system can sync with docker container.
 - `--end-file`: set a environment file.
 Useful when you want docker container read some environment specific environment's variables like database conection... .